 Becoming an independent travel agent can be a profitable undertaking if you do your homework.
 According to ASTA (American Society of Travel Agents), and NACTA ((National Association of Career Travel Agents) independent travel agents have seen their fortunes improve year after year.

-Key findings from an ASTA and NACTA study show that:
+Key Findings From an ASTA and NACTA Study

 - Most agents averaged 33 hours per work week and one third said that was their primary source of income.

 - 91% of the agents split commissions with a host agency.

 - 67% of the independent agents do not use a GDS or Global Distribution system.

 - The Caribbean and Mexico were the top selling destinations.

 - Most home-based agents have between 10 and 19 years of travel experience.

 The study also highlights the fact that successful independent travel agents don't necessarily need specific experience.
 However, the more experience an agent has, the more confident consumers are in relying on the agent for travel advice.

 Developing a niche specialty of travel, such as cruise sales, can be one of the most important factors in developing a travel business.
 A successful agent needs to develop knowledge and experience about some aspect of travel.
 That's probably one of the key features of the successful agent.
 If you're thinking of becoming an independent agent, think carefully about a niche that appeals to you.